HOW TO Create an Application Landscape with Views

 Publish Visualization

 Click on the button below to publish your visualization in the Viewer.
-We will publish the visualization you created in the step before.
+We will publish the visualization you created in the previous step.

 To publish the visualization in the resource center, create a page and link the visualization to the page as is described here on the help